Advertisements

 • Do not be gullible.

 Moreover, as you read about purported scams, sometimes you will find that the trader was not scammed at all — he made a mistake and is unwilling to admit it.
 Before going ballistic about a perceived wrong, you need to find out whether there is a wrong in the first place.
 For example, you will see complaints about stops always being hit, and that is attributed to the broker.
-In reality, if stops are always hit, it could be because they were set too close and randomness alone sufficed, or other traders had stops clustered near the same stop level and some smarty-pants traders were indeed hunting for them — but not the brokerage itself.
+In reality, if stops are always hit, it could be because they were set too close and randomness alone sufficed, or other traders had stops clustered near the same stop level, and some smarty-pants traders were indeed hunting for them — but not the brokerage itself.

 It is no doubt true that some brokers do not even lay off a trade when the stop is really close because they have a really good probability of that stop being hit.
 Another broker trick is not to lay off your trade because the probability is good that the broker’s own stop on your trade – the point where it can liquidate your position because of insufficient margin — will get hit.
 This was written about as early as Edwin Lefevre’s Reminiscences of a Stock Operator — in 1923.
-So, yes, the broker can be the wrong-doer but the trader who is not over-leveraged and whose stops are set to avoid random moves and stop-hunters can outsmart the broker.
+So, yes, the broker can be the wrong-doer, but the trader who is not over-leveraged and whose stops are set to avoid random moves and stop-hunters can outsmart the broker.

 Forex scams originate from brokers and from sellers of other services, especially managers and expert advisors.
 In the US, the Commodity Futures Trading Commissions (CFTC) set up a special commission to study Forex scams in 2008.
 The main outcome of that commission’s report was the 2010 rule limiting leverage to 1:50.
 This was specifically to combat what is named “solicitation fraud,” meaning outsized broker promises of giant profits from a small capital stake.
-This still goes on in the retail Forex industry generally, but US brokers have become far more careful in recent years and every once in a while a broker gets zapped with a hefty fine for making unsubstantiated claims.
+This still goes on in the retail Forex industry generally, but US brokers have become far more careful in recent years and every once in a while, a broker gets zapped with a hefty fine for making unsubstantiated claims.
 CFTC publishes yearly reports on its anti-fraud activity.
-For example, in the fiscal year 2015, the commission prosecuted cases involving the defrauding of thousands of customers, ordering $3.14 billion in civil monetary penalties.
+For example, in the fiscal year 2023, the commission prosecuted cases involving the defrauding of thousands of customers, ordering $4.3 billion in civil monetary penalties.

 Did you know that CFTC issued a special anti-fraud brochure to warn potential victims of Forex scams?